AndreyNevolin/wtmlib/README.md

 1. `make` builds release version of the library
 2. `make log` builds a version that prints log messages to `stdout` while running.
 Logging doesn't affect performance-critical sections of the library.
 There can be log prints around them but never inside.
-Thus, a client can trust to calculation results produced by this version
+Thus, a client can trust calculation results produced by this version
 3. `make debug` builds a version with internal consistency checks enabled.
 Some of these checks do can be found inside performance-critical sections of the code.
 This build mode